ishanify/Prediction-Model-Projects/README.md

 # Predictive Analytics
 ### What this repository contains??
 I have created many prediction models in Python and R on different data sets such as Credit Card Application Approval, Prostate Cancer, Wine Quality and more.
-Each project would be better than the previous one as I learn to apply more advanced concepts of Data Science.
+Each project would be better than the previous one as I learn to apply more advanced concepts of Data Science..

 **Projects:**